wordbit/wordbit/content/posts/2021-09-30-fitter-happier-more-productive.markdown

 Given the sheer volume of iPhone sales - let's not forget that the iPhone is arguably the most successful product in the world - it's more important for Apple to keep their supply chains in check.
 No longer small and nimble, they can't pivot quickly or push radical hardware changes to market without first procuring a mindboggling number of components along with the manpower to assemble them.

-Look at the "new" iPad Apple announced, for example: by sticking with the exact same form factor since 2013, they are pure profit.
-In the presentation, Tim Cook confirmed that these base-model iPads outsell all other fancy iPad models despite the slimmer bezels, Face ID, and other myriad of improvements.
+For example, look at the "new" iPad Apple announced: by sticking with the exact same form factor since 2013, these uncontested tablets are pure profit.
+In the presentation, Tim Cook confirmed that these base-model iPads outsell all other fancy iPad models that have slimmer bezels, Face ID, and other myriad of improvements.

-The all-too-familiar shape of the Apple Watch is another case in point, although there is a [compelling conspiracy theory]() out there that the "real" Series 7 was scrapped at the last minute due to manufacturing issues.
+The all-too-familiar shape of the Apple Watch is another case in point, although there is a [compelling conspiracy theory](https://youtu.be/HdoHODCV1RE "Apple Watch conspiracy") out there that the "real" Series 7 was scrapped at the last minute due to manufacturing issues.
 Looking at the circumstantial evidence, this theory seems outlandish enough to be plausible.

 If true, then the mellow Californian vibe Apple was trying to convey to the public and to investors in the presentation was actually a cover-up for mass panic and scrambling internally.
 Slapping together a product at zero hour is no easy feat, so if this actually happened, then hats off to the Apple engineers' impressive improvisational skills.
-They deserve a raise and a stiff drink - but if the Series 7 was actually a patch job, consumers should stay well away from it.
+They deserve a raise and a stiff drink.
+However, if the Series 7 was actually a patch job, consumers should stay well away from it.

-Realistically, though, it's more likely that the leaked square design is for the Series 8.
+More realistically, it's more likely that the leaked square design is for the Series 8.
 There's no way Apple could ramp up mass production of an alternative design in a matter of months, right?
 Hardware is usually nailed down years in advance.
 Even so, I do wonder...

 So, the only product with significant design changes revealed at the presentation was the neglected iPad mini.
 Neglected no more, the mini was given a makeover, transforming it into a mini iPad Air.